FEMtools Rigid Body Properties Extractor

 Extract the Rigid Body Properties of a Structure from Measured FRFs

-The FEMtools Rigid Body Properties Extractor (Ft-RBPE) is a FEMtools add-on tool for extracting the rigid body properties of a structure from a set of measured Frequency Response Functions (FRFs).
+The FEMtools Rigid Body Properties Extractor (RBPE) is a FEMtools add-on tool to obtain the rigid body properties of a structure from a set of measured Frequency Response Functions (FRFs).
 The following properties are obtained from the low-frequency portion of measured accelerances:

 - Mass (M)